somed00d/somed00d.github.io/posts/2021/daily-22.md

 >
 > Well, if someone trains me to be even-tempered, am I not benefited in that case?
 This shows you do not know how to be helped by your fellow man.
 I have a bad neighbor –⁠ bad, that is, for himself.
 For me, though, he is good: he exercises my power of fairness and sociability.
 A bad father, likewise, is bad for himself, but for me represents a blessing.
 The wand of Hermes promises that 'whatever you touch will turn to gold.'
 For my part, I can say: bring illness, death, poverty, slander, a judgment of death: they will all be converted to advantage by my wand of Hermes.'
 >
 > 'What good will you get from death?'
 > 'I will make it your glory, or the occasion for you to show how a person obeys the will of nature.'
 > 'What will you make of illness?'
 > 'I will expose its true nature by outdoing myself in calmness and serenity; I will neither beg the doctor's help, nor pray for death.
 What more could you ask?
-Everything, you see, that you throw at me I will transform into a blessing, a boon –⁠ something dignified, even enviable.
+Everything, you see, that you throw at me I will transform into a blessing, a boon –⁠ something dignified, even enviable.'
 >
 > But no. Instead you say, 'Be careful that you don't get ill: it's bad.'
 Which is like saying, 'Guard against ever entertaining the idea that three is equivalent to four: it's bad.'
 How is it bad?
 If I weight the statement correctly, what harm can it do to me?
 It is more likely to help.
 Similarly, it is enough if I hold the right idea about poverty, illness, and removal from office: all such challenges will only serve my turn.
 No more, then should I look for bad, and good, in external conditions.
 >